The McGill Supplemental Health Plan provides protection for a range of medical items, services and procedures not covered under your provincial plan.

 - Insulin pump supplies as needed.

 - Diagnostic Services: when carried out in a private laboratory or clinic in the province of Quebec that is, in the insurer’s opinion, qualified to provide the required services.
 Covered services include, but are not limited to, the following: laboratory tests, x-ray examinations, ultrasound and MRIs.
 These services are covered up to a maximum of $750 per person, per benefit year.
-Tests performed in a doctor's office or a pharmacy are not covered; as well as diagnostic services performed by an audiologist.
+The following are not covered: tests performed in a doctor's office or a pharmacy, diagnostic services performed by an audiologist, and charges for the drawing of blood.

 - Durable medical equipment: the rental (or purchase when approved by the insurer) of manual hospital beds, respiratory and oxygen equipment, and other durable equipment usually found only in hospitals.
 The purchase of one insulin pump per lifetime of the insured and related medical supplies.